 Sweden and Sida contribute to promoting a long-term sustainable use of forests, which contributes to securing disadvantaged people’s opportunities to make a living.

 Photo: Anders Hansson

-More than 90 per cent of estimated 1.2 billion people who live in extreme poverty are dependent on forests for their livelihood.
-Development assistance from organisations such as Sida increases their chances to use forests in a way that also promotes long-term economic development.
+More than 90 per cent of the around 1.2 billion people who live in extreme poverty are directly dependent on what the forest provides for their sustenance.
+With development assistance from Sida, among others, their possibilities improve of using the forests in a way that reduces poverty and hunger at the same time that it enables a long-term economic growth.

-The world’s forests are precious resources for all of us.
-In recent times, the importance of forests in mitigating global climate change has been well documented.
-Forests also contribute to regulating and cleaning water supplies, preventing soil erosion and providing us with food and medicine.
+The world’s forests are invaluable resources for us all.
+The forest dampens global climate changes and also contributes to regulating and cleaning air and water, preventing soil erosion and providing us with benefits, such as grazing, food and medicines.

-Sida supports both international and national organisations that promote economic development in Sweden’s partner countries.
-This might include raising awareness globally, or funding interventions in relevant areas.
+Moreover, Sida supports both international and national organisations that can promote economic development in Sweden’s partner countries.
+This can involve global advocacy work or efforts in the actual area.